Understand calling in Microsoft Teams

 Review Manage phone numbers for your organization to learn more about obtaining user numbers for Calling Plans implementation.

-To learn more about transferring (porting) phone numbers to Microsoft, see Transfer phone numbers to Office 365.
+To learn more about transferring (porting) phone numbers to Microsoft, see Transfer phone numbers to Teams.

 To learn more about emergency address and locations, review What are emergency locations, addresses and call routing?

-By default, Phone System voicemail works with Exchange Online; however, it has a minimum supported Exchange on-premises version and deployment model to allow delivery of voicemail messages to user mailboxes in the on-premises Exchange deployment.
+By default, Cloud Voicemail works with Exchange Online; however, it has a minimum supported Exchange on-premises version and deployment model to allow delivery of voicemail messages to user mailboxes in the on-premises Exchange deployment.

-A fallback mechanism has been implemented so that Phone System voicemail can resend messages by using SMTP, which means users who have a mailbox on a third-party email system will receive their voicemail messages.
+A fallback mechanism has been implemented so that Cloud Voicemail can resend messages by using SMTP, which means users who have a mailbox on a third-party email system will receive their voicemail messages.
 This mechanism doesn’t include guaranteed service uptime or other voicemail features such as changing voicemail greetings.

 - Review Azure PBX voicemail support for Exchange Server to understand how to enable on-premises Exchange to support Phone System voicemail.